-Custom metadata · Cloudflare SSL docs
+Custom metadata

 You may wish to configure per-hostname (customer) settings beyond the scale of Page Rules or Rate Limiting, which have a maximum of 125 rules each.

-To do this, you will first need to reach out to your account team to enable access to Cloudflare Workers and Custom Metadata.
-Once you have access, you may use Cloudflare Workers to define per-hostname behavior by reading the metadata JSON from the Worker.
+To do this, you will first need to reach out to your account team to enable access to Custom Metadata.
+After configuring custom metadata, you can use it in the following ways:

+- Read the metadata JSON from Cloudflare Workers (requires access to Workers) to define per-hostname behavior.

+- Use custom metadata values in rule expressions of different Cloudflare security products to define the rule scope.

 Examples

-X-Customer-ID : $numberbased on the metadata provided to us
+X-Customer-ID: $numberbased on the metadata you provided

 - Setting HTTP Strict Transport Security (“HSTS”) headers on a per-customer basis